allthingstalk/att-arduino-lorawan-trackandtrace/README.md

-# LoRaOne product kit
+# LoRaWAN track and trace

-This library contains the demonstrators sketches for the LoRaOne multi purpose track-and-trace device.
+This repository contains multiple examples for the sodaq one board, including a track and trace application.

 Current version: 1.0